FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 - hot water storage ("heat batteries", where the SoC relates to the water temperature)
 - pumped hydro storage (SoC is the water level)
 - water basins (here, SoC is supposed to be low, as water is being pumped out)
-- buffers of energy-intensive chemicals which are needed in other industry processes
+- buffers of energy-intensive chemicals that are needed in other industry processes

 The ``flex-model`` for storage describes to the scheduler what the flexible asset's state is,